Composting is the natural, sustainable, low risk method for improving soils in any landscape.

-In the first of a series of posts, let’s take a closer look at how to get the best results from for our organic compost products.
+Let’s take a closer look at how to get the best results from for our organic compost products.

 Organic compost benefits

-Composting New Zealand is certified through Bio-Gro New Zealand and are committed to maintaining the integrity of our products.
+Composting New Zealand is certified through Bio-Gro New Zealand and are committed to maintaining the integrity of our organic products.

 We actively undertake quality control measures and do not add fillers such as sawdust, bark, paunch grass, biosolids or animal manures.